+Whilst we can explain a few possible causes below, lights on their own can’t be trusted to pinpoint the exact problem.
 Boilers are gas appliances, and problems are difficult to diagnose.
-Always ring a Gas Safe engineer to get the problem fixed.
-You can do that here.
+Always contact a Gas Safe engineer to get the problem fixed.

 - The pump isn’t circulating hot water, so hot water stays in the heat exchanger